LesediM01/Retail-Sales/README.md

-# Bright TV ANalytics Agent
+# Bright TV Analytics Agent
 ## Project Overview
 This project demonstrates the use of a DAtabricks